gitlabhq/gitlabhq/doc/pages/pages_static_sites_domains_dns_records_ssl_tls_certificates.md

-# GitLab Pages from A to Z
+# GitLab Pages from A to Z: Part 1

 > Type: user guide
 >